web3/web3.js/docs/web3-eth-contract.rst

 Returns
 -------

+The **callback** will return the 32 bytes transaction hash.

-``PromiEvent``:  A promise combined event emitter.
+``PromiEvent``: A :ref:`promise combined event emitter <promiEvent>`.
 Will be resolved when the transaction *receipt* is available.
 Additionally the following events are available:

 - ``"transactionHash"`` returns ``String``: is fired right after the transaction is send and a transaction hash is available.
 - ``"receipt"`` returns ``Object``: is fired when the transaction receipt is available.